 Over the course of the next 14 years, S.N.
 Goenka’s interest in his business ventures dwindled and his fascination with the Buddhist practice continued to grow as he spent more and more time studying under Ba Khin.
 Then, in 1969, Sayagya U Ba Khin appointed him as a full-time Vipassana Meditation teacher and encouraged him to return to his native country of India to revive the technique that was developed there by the Buddha some 2,500 years ago.

 While it’s easy to see how S.N.
 Goenka enjoyed great success as both a businessman and meditation teacher, the impact he made in his latter career couldn’t be seen in dollars and cents but rather in the number of lives he positively affected.
-For example, it was in 1976 when the now immortalized meditation teacher opened his first Vipassana Meditation center in the outskirts of Mumbai and now there are over 120 organizational centers worldwide which all offer retreats free-of-charge.
+For example, it was in 1976 when the now immortalized meditation teacher opened his first Vipassana Meditation center in the outskirts of Mumbai and now there are over 120 organizational centers worldwide which all offer retreats free of charge.
 Furthermore, Goenka personally taught tens of thousands of individuals the art of Vipassana Meditation and trained over 1,000 assistant teachers to help spread the ancient technique.
-Today, there are meditation retreats held at 227 locations in 94 countries all of which is made possible with the donations of adoring meditators.
+Today, there are meditation retreats held at 227 locations in 94 countries, all of which are made possible with the donations of adoring meditators.

-When considering the fact that numerous celebrated spiritual teachers in the United States such as Joseph Goldstein, Sharon Salzberg, Daniel Goleman and Jack Kornfield acknowledge S.N.
-Goenka as being one of their primary figures of inspiration, it becomes clear to see why there may not be a single individual who played a more influential role in bringing Buddhist meditative practices to the western world.
+When considering the fact that numerous celebrated spiritual teachers in the United States such as Joseph Goldstein, Sharon Salzberg, Daniel Goleman, and Jack Kornfield acknowledge S.N.
+Goenka as being one of their primary figures of inspiration, it becomes clear to see that there are few individuals who played a more influential role in bringing Buddhist meditative practices to the western world.
 While Goenka’s supreme wisdom extends far beyond human suffering, Vipassana Meditation, awareness and equanimity, these topics are unquestionably some of his most important teachings:

 The Underlying Cause Of Human Suffering: